ronneljamesbote/trial-codes/README.md

-# trial-codes
+# backend-part

-Codes for a test trial.
+Backend part for a test trial.

+## Built with

+- [Golang](https://golang.org/) - a programming language built by google
+- [Gorilla/Mux](http://www.gorillatoolkit.org/pkg/mux) - a powerful URL router and dispatcher for golang
+- [GORM](http://gorm.io/) - ORM library for golang